 What To Do After a Dog Bite in New Jersey?

 Even with New Jersey’s strict liability law for dog bites, there are still important steps that bite victims should take to help protect their chances of securing maximum financial compensation.
 Following a dog bite you should:

 - Try to identify the dog’s owner

 - Call 911 and seek immediate medical treatment for your injuries

 - Collect the names and contact information of any witnesses

 - Take photos of the location where the bite occurred, your injuries, and any damage to your clothing or personal items

 - Follow your doctor’s advice regarding rest, treatment, and recovery

-We also recommend that you speak with an experienced dog bite attorney as soon as possible.
+We also recommend that you speak with an experienced Teaneck dog bite attorney as soon as possible.
 Although insurance coverage may be available, if you try to deal with the insurance company on your own, you could end up losing out on a significant portion of the compensation you deserve.
-Insurance companies prey on unrepresented injury victims, and to protect yourself you need an experienced advocate who has your best interests in mind.
+Insurance companies prey on unrepresented personal injury victims, and to protect yourself you need an experienced advocate that has your best interests in mind.

 If you would like to speak with an experienced dog bite injury attorney about seeking compensation for your injuries, we invite you to contact us for a free, no-obligation consultation.
 Please contact us at (201) 928-0300 or contact us online today.
 Our law firm has more than nine decades of combined legal experience and our focus is fighting for victims of personal injury.
 We serve Teaneck and the entire state of New Jersey with personal injury legal services.